Page Content

 Along with the basic set of prerequisites, the admission committee takes a holistic approach to admissions; meaning, we take into consideration the many factors that make up an applicant.
 These acceptance factors include:

-- Depth and breadth of research experience
+• Depth, breadth and quality of inquiry-based research experience

-- Exposure to and exploration of medicine
+• Exposure to and exploration of clinical medicine

 All qualified applicants will receive consideration for education programs without regard to race, color, religion, sex, gender identity, sexual orientation, protected veteran status, or disability status.